Comparison

 What Pile gets right that EmoteMaker.ai doesn't.

 The unit economics flip pretty fast.
-EmoteMaker's $8 buys 5 emotes — that's $1.60 per emote, but you stop at 5 and they likely don't show the same character because each is generated independently.
-Pile's $9 buys 20 character-locked emotes — $0.45 per emote, and the character lock means viewers see one cohesive set rather than 20 different cats.
-EmoteMaker also has subscriptions ($9-39/mo) that gate features Pile includes by default in the one-time pack: animation, all platform sizes, commercial license.
-Animation in particular is a $3-add-on per emote on EmoteMaker; Pile bundles 4 animated GIF + APNG into the base $9 Pack and 20 animated into the $19 Mega Pack.
-The character-lock bit is the real product difference, though — emote consistency is what makes a pack feel like a brand asset.
+EmoteMaker's $8 buys 5 illustrations — that's $1.60 per piece, but you stop at 5 and they likely don't show the same character because each is generated independently.
+Pile's $9.99 Pack buys 20 character-locked illustrations — $0.50 per piece — or $29.99 Studio gives you all 50 illustrations of the same character at $0.60 per piece.
+Either way the character lock means viewers see one cohesive set rather than 20 different cats.
+EmoteMaker also has subscriptions ($9-39/mo) that gate features Pile includes by default in the one-time pack: every platform size, commercial license, reference-image upload.
+The character-lock bit is the real product difference, though — illustration consistency is what makes a pack feel like a brand asset.

 Honest take · when EmoteMaker.ai is the better fit